DavidLucha/StimControl/README.md

 ### StimControl config
 - [ ] rejig the stimulus files to allow for function-style definitions.
 The mapping is driving me bonkers.
+- [ ] also rejig daq channel mapping: see 48AC-D74C_Dev1-ni-PCIe-6323.csv in config, and the associated logic (computer ID + DAQ ID) in DAQComponentProperties for automatic mapping per computer.
+Look into enabling / disabling specific hardware per session
 - [ ] add ability to repeat arbitrary stims - maybe within the .astim?
 - [ ] make more robust to mismatches between hardware and software labels
 - [ ] persistent text file(?) mapping computer IDs with protocol / param / mapping files so you only have to select everything once per PC or if something changes